It-vest Symposium: Generative AI and the Future of Computing Education

 Natalie Kiesler: Students' Engagement with GenAI Tools and their Feedback

-Juho Leinonen: Generating Learning Resources with AI Agents
+Juho Leinonen: Generating Learning Resources with AI

 David Smith: Code-generation Based Grading: EiPL and Prompt Problems